Doondi-Ashlesh/Stock_Exchange_Platform/README.md

-# AtlasMarket — End-to-End Global Stock Exchange Platform
+# AtlasMarket — Global Stock Exchange Platform

 AtlasMarket is a production-ready, globe-first stock exchange and market-intelligence terminal.
 It combines a premium responsive web UI, live Finnhub market data, Stripe-powered billing, a full paper-brokerage engine, an auth-gated session, and a minimalist 3D world globe — all built on a shared Expo / React-Native codebase with a zero-dependency Node.js gateway.